 And as an incentive, you can link with friends, family and colleagues to compete against each other on the leaderboard, get involved in daily or weekly Challenges and Adventures, and win badges determined by passing goals, and historical milestones.
 These aspects of the Fitbit system really set it apart from the other trackers.

-Find our how we test wearables.
+Read our how we test wearables feature for more details.